 Wiggins, Susannah, 7 July 1791, Sterling Cemetery, Greenport, NY.
 Image 10 from the Richard F. Welch Collection.

-This map shows the locations of Long Island cemeteries with eighteenth century gravestones of which photographs are part of the Richard F. Welch Collection.
+This map shows the locations of Long Island cemeteries with 18th century gravestones, as documented in the Richard F. Welch Collection.

 Detail of Purnell, Lorenzo, 1819, Commack Methodist Church, Commack, NY.
 Image 57 from the Richard F. Welch Collection.